Vitalizzzer/zephyrscaleapi/README.md

     testCycleJiraProjectVersion=1 <br/>
 3. Security Note: Such parameters as apiKey and projectKey should be provided as environment variables (e.g. from CI, command line or Vault).

-## Usage as lib in an external project:
+## Usage of the tool in the project:
     Build jar file of this zephyrscaleapi project

 ### Gradle project: